jlevym/docker-start-stop/README.md

-# docker-start-stop
+# docker-start-stop - branch : promote-staging-build-promote-build
-create ubuntu base image fully populated (node, wget, npm etc) and enable lergo stop / start using docker-compose
+using new ubuntu base for this branch, without admin user